Organ Concerts at Freemasons' Hall

 The third part of the outreach has been to sponsor a Freemasons’ Prize, awarded annually to the two pupils who attain the highest marks overall in the CRCO examinations in July and December.
 The Colleague of the RCO grade has been introduced relatively recently to encourage those who feel that the ARCO exam is too difficult for them at their stage of development and is an encouragement to progress in their organ career.
-The winners of this prize are invited to visit Freemasons’ Hall to be shown round this magnificent building and to play the Grand Temple Organ.
+The winners of this prize are invited to visit Freemasons’ Hall to be shown around this magnificent building and to play the Grand Temple Organ.

 History of the Grand Organ